Parallel Complex Diffusion for Scalable Time Series Generation: Frequency Stochastic Differential Equation Framework

 \subsubsection{Decoupling via Vanishing Cross-Gradients}

-Alternatively, we can view this from the perspective of the Wirtinger derivative acting on the factorized marginal $p_t(\mcX) \approx p_t(\mcR) p_t(\mcI)$.
-Expanding the Wirtinger operator:

-Under the MFT assumption, the marginal density $p_t(\mcI)$ has no functional dependence on the real coordinate $\mcR$, and vice versa, causing the cross-gradients to vanish.
-Thus, we arrive at the decoupled marginal score:
+Equivalently, under the factorized marginal proxy $p_t(\mcX) \approx p_t(\mcR)p_t(\mcI)$, $p_t(\mcI)$ has no functional dependence on $\mcR$ and vice versa.
+The cross-gradients vanish, yielding the same decoupled marginal score:

 This derivation justifies the use of independent loss functions for the real and imaginary branches in our parallel architecture.
-While this factorized objective enforces computational efficiency, the Interactive Parallel Branches introduced in \ours serve as a correction mechanism to compensate for the information lost during this MFT approximation.
+While this factorized objective enforces computational efficiency, the interactive correction branch introduced in PaCoDi compensates for the information lost during this MFT approximation.